appcia/webwork/README.md

 * resource manager
   * for mapping files (images, pdfs etc) with database rows by parameters like ID or others
   * processing derivatives types based on origin resource (thumbnails in many different sizes, format conversions etc)
+  * form extension with resource mapping, file upload with temporary state

 **0.6**
 * dispatcher events, useful for listening (error handling, authorization)